Colonial architecture of Southeast Asia: Luang Prabang in Laos

 The ancient capital of Laos, Luang Prabang is a host of French Colonial buildings.
 Luang Prabang was listed in the UNESCO World Heritage Site for its "remarkably" well preserved architectural, cultural and religious heritage with a blend of urban developments over several centuries including the French Colonial influences.
 During the French Colonial period, there was a visible shift and transition of traditional residential buildings into French-style buildings within various areas in South East Asia.
 Whilst this transition was not completely transformative, French influence intentionally modified their buildings to embrace the tradition and culture of the previous history.
 As such, South East Asia now has a harmonious split between traditional and French colonial buildings.
 The 1887 ransack and pillage from the Black Flag Army, who were a Chinese Bandit group, encouraged the kingdom to accept receiving protection from the French.
 Soon after a commissariat was erected.
-In the early 20th century, the French Colonials has established may buildings and whilst somewhat preserving traditional architecture, the French Colonials had an evident influence on the city.
+In the early 20th century, the French Colonials has established many buildings and whilst somewhat preserving traditional architecture, the French Colonials had an evident influence on the city.
 They built a mansion for the résident-supérieur (governor) where the precedent royal palace was.
 They also established a courthouse, housing for civil servants, a prison, barracks for a small detachment and a hospital.